pallets-eco/flask-security/docs/features.rst

 Password hashing is enabled with `passlib`_.
 Passwords are hashed with the `bcrypt`_ function by default but you can easily configure the hashing algorithm.
-You should **always use an hashing algorithm** in your production environment.
+You should **always use a hashing algorithm** in your production environment.
 You may also specify to use HMAC with a configured salt value in addition to the algorithm chosen.
 Bear in mind passlib does not assume which algorithm you will choose and may require additional libraries to be installed.